Financial aid •

 The process can take as little as an hour and can really pay off if your appeal is granted.

-If you want help navigating the student loan, financial aid, and scholarship processes, Mos is a great place to start.
+If you want help navigating financial aid, scholarship processes, and writing letters, Mos is a great place to start.
 If you want to maximize your financial aid dollars, a Mos advisor might be your new BFF.
 Mos members can get personalized financial aid advice, essay editing, tuition negotiation, and much more.
 Find the best plan for you to get started.

 Get started with Mos today.